- Decide on a subject for

 Decide on location.

-200 x 200 ft. is sufficient.
+100 x 100 ft. is sufficient.

 -

-Most schools go this route as it is a wonderful way to build
+- Decide about T-shirts and review this link.
+While it is certainly NOT necessary, some schools go this route as it is a wonderful way to build

 community and give the story of their Art For the Sky experience